Herve-2476/variable-data_for_Scribus/README.md

 Syntax : `object_SLA.display_named_sla_objects()`

 - This method display the name of all named objects found in the sla source files.
 Be careful in Scribus all the objects have generic names (like Text1, Polyline5, etc..) but these names are not in the sla file.
-You must name in Scribus the objects you want to place on your files.
+You must rename in Scribus the objects you want to place on your files.

 ## - display_sla_colors()